codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 1. Configure our Azure AD B2C tenant in the portal
 1. Create the Azure AD B2C application within portal.
-1. Modify the WebAPI application to only return data if it receives an authorization token.
+1. Modify the WebAPI application to only return data if it receives an authorization token with the appropriate scopes.
+    1. Although in this quick demo case I'm going to ignore the scope - but don't do that in real life!
 1. Modify the Xamarin.Forms app to request the token from Azure AD B2C and then send the authorization token on to the Web API.

 Actually, there's a fifth part - and that's to down the beverage of your choice - possibly through a funnel.